France Crypto Inheritance Tax 2026: Droits de Succession on Digital Assets

 France Crypto Inheritance Tax

-• Standard abatements apply (notably €100,000 per child, direct line).
-A ~€5,000-per-heir crypto figure is practitioner-cited but statutory basis unsettled — verify with a notaire, do not rely on it.
+• Standard abatements apply, notably €100,000 per child in the direct line.
+A roughly €5,000-per-heir crypto figure is practitioner-cited but its statutory basis is unsettled — verify with a notaire rather than relying on it.

-• The real risk is access, not the tax — an unrecoverable wallet is an effective 100% loss.
+• The real risk is access, not the tax: an unrecoverable wallet is an effective 100% loss.

 Crypto is fully in scope